hacktoolkit/htk-django-skeleton/README.md

 A Hacktoolkit-flavored skeleton for Django

-Uses in htk-django <https://github.com/hacktoolkit/htk-django> as a submodule
+Uses in django-htk <https://github.com/hacktoolkit/django-htk> as a submodule

 Author: Jonathan Tsai <https://github.com/jontsai>
 License: MIT